BrandiMac/space-products/doc/visibility.rst

   .com/_help_Files/interval_methods.htm>`_ - Evaluation of visibility
   across all active ``Segments``

-The following script first reports whether Spacecraft1 is visible at the specified Epoch.
-Then, visiblity is reported for each active Segment in the calculator.
+The following script first reports whether targets are visible by Spacecraft1 at the specified Epoch.
+Then, visibility is reported for each active Segment in the calculator.